indiqusdocs/yntraa/docs/Subscribers/Networking/NATGateways/PortForwardingforVMviaVNF.md

 ## Accessing and Selecting a NAT Gateway

-This section outlines the steps to access and select a NAT Gateway within the Yntraa cloud platform.
+This section outlines the steps to access and select a NAT Gateway within the Yntraa Cloud.
 Before managing configuration or operational settings, users must navigate to the appropriate section of the dashboard and identify the NAT Gateway instance relevant to their network environment.
 This ensures that all subsequent actions are performed on the correct gateway associated with the intended Virtual Network Function (VNF).

 The following steps guide you through locating and selecting your NAT Gateway from the dashboard: